 This is my favorite way to eat Shuba Salad with Salmon (Шуба с лососем), a classic Russian salad.
 Served at celebrations and special events like New Years, Christmas, and even weddings.
 A layered salad that eats like a meal, and so easy to make.

 Traditionally Shuba Salad is made with Herring fillets, usually canned in oil, but wait till your try Shuba with smoked salmon!
 It's so delicious and adds a whole new flavor element to eating this Russian salad!
-It also works with Salmon Gravlax cured with beets, which looks amazing in a layered salad.
+You can make your own Salmon Gravlax cured with beets, which looks amazing in a layered salad.
 The bright colors looks so bright and colorful, ready for any party.
 Some people don't like Herring, or it can be hard to find.
 Using salmon is a perfect substitute, and some even prefer it this way over the original recipe.

 What is Shuba?